Arduino Software (IDE)

 Support for third-party hardware can be added to the hardware directory of your sketchbook directory.
 Platforms installed there may include board definitions (which appear in the board menu), core libraries, bootloaders, and programmer definitions.
 To install, create the hardware directory, then unzip the third-party platform into its own sub-directory.
 (Don't use "arduino" as the sub-directory name or you'll override the built-in Arduino platform.)
 To uninstall, simply delete its directory.

-This displays serial sent from the Arduino or Genuino board over USB or serial connector.
+This displays serial sent from the Arduino board over USB or serial connector.
 To send data to the board, enter text and click on the "send" button or press enter.
 Choose the baud rate from the drop-down menu that matches the rate passed to Serial.begin in your sketch.
 Note that on Windows, Mac or Linux the board will reset (it will rerun your sketch) when you connect with the serial monitor.
 Please note that the Serial Monitor does not process control characters; if your sketch needs a complete management of the serial communication with control characters, you can use an external terminal program and connect it to the COM port assigned to your Arduino board.

 You can also talk to the board from Processing, Flash, MaxMSP, etc (see the interfacing page for details).